ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 {: #code-sdf-construction-delta-message post="fold"
 title="Example for an SDF construction message for proofshot delta"}

-Deltas and Default/Base messages could be used in the Series Transfer Pattern {{STP}}.
+Deltas and Default/Base messages could be used in the Series Transfer Pattern {{STP}}, which may be one way to model a telemetry stream from a device.

 ## Metadata